 Finally, double-duty furniture is a must for small spaces.
 Your small desk can be used beside your bed as a nightstand or a makeup vanity.
 That’s three-for-one right there!
 That means you’ll need one less nightstand and one less vanity for that room.

-Remember what I said about cramming furniture into a tiny room?
-This is one of many solutions.
 Survey your existing furniture items and figure out which of your pieces can be used in multiple ways.
 You’d be surprised at the possibilities.
 When shopping for small space furniture, think carefully about the function of that piece and if it can be used for other purposes.